How a Testamentary Guardian Appointment Works

 Notice Requirements After Acceptance

-Once the guardian accepts the appointment, they must provide written notice to the minor and to either the person currently caring for the child or the child's nearest adult relative.
-This ensures that everyone involved in the child's life knows the guardianship is now in effect.
-For parents who want to control this decision rather than leaving it to a court, naming a guardian in your will is a straightforward and effective step.
+This ensures everyone involved in the child's life knows the guardianship is in effect.
+For parents who want to control this decision, naming a guardian in a will is a clear and effective step.